 Patents, designs and models of invention

 As with many countries, patent registration is not a simple process and a very time consuming task.
-This is especially true in Brazil: currently, the INPI takes on average 11 years to register a patent.
+This is especially true in Brazil: it is not unusual for the INPI to take more than a decade to register a patent.
 Processing times are quicker for designs and models of invention.

 Brazil is a member of the Patent Cooperation Treaty so parties may choose to have applications filed pursuant to the Treaty via their respective national or regional patent offices or the international bureau.
 Priorities are also afforded to foreign applicants under the Paris Convention.
 Patent and design rights are protected pursuant to the Law of Intellectual Property.